AdobeDocs/commerce-operations.en/help/operational-playbook/overview.md

 ## About this playbook

-This document follows a structure that will help you understand the key focus areas to drive maximum value from your investment in Adobe Commerce.
+This document follows a structure designed to help you understand the key focus areas to drive maximum value from your investment in Adobe Commerce.
 This structure is based on the Deloitte and Adobe Commerce Governance Framework, which creates the appropriate business environment for digital operations and transformations to succeed.
 It includes:

 - **Leadership**—Executive buy-in and support for the successful management of an ecommerce platform.